Introduction

 Clinical Significance

-The uterus is affected by a variety of gynecologic disorders, including prolapse, fibroids, polyps, infections, cancer, malformations, and adhesions.
-Hysterectomy is the second most common surgical procedure performed on women in the United States (cesarean section is the most common).
-The following are the most common uterine pathologies.
+The uterus may be involved in various gynecologic disorders, including prolapse, fibroids, polyps, infections, cancer, malformations, and adhesions.
+Hysterectomy is the 2nd most common surgical procedure for women in the U.S., following cesarean section.
+The most common uterine pathologies are discussed below.

-• Adenomyosis: It is an extension of endometrial tissue (glandular) into uterine myometrium caused by hyperplasia of the basal layer of the endometrium.
-It usually presents with dysmenorrhea and menorrhagia.
-Morphologically, it is an enlarged, uniform, and globular uterus.[10]
-Medical treatment includes NSAIDs and hormonal therapy (Combined estrogen-progestin pills, patches, and vaginal rings), while hysterectomy is considered the definitive treatment.
+Adenomyosis involves the extension of endometrial tissue, specifically glandular tissue, into the uterine myometrium, caused by hyperplasia of the basal layer of the endometrium.
+This condition commonly presents with dysmenorrhea and menorrhagia, and the uterus typically appears enlarged, uniform, and globular on imaging.[14]
+Medical treatment options include nonsteroidal anti-inflammatory drugs and hormonal therapy, such as combined estrogen-progestin pills, patches, and vaginal rings.
+Hysterectomy is considered the definitive treatment when other options fail to provide relief.

-• Endometritis: It is an inflammation of the endometrium associated with retained products of conception following delivery, miscarriage, abortion, or with a foreign body—retained material in the uterus promotes infection by bacterial flora from the vagina or intestinal tract.
+Endometritis is inflammation of the endometrium, typically associated with retained products of conception after delivery, miscarriage, or abortion, or with the presence of a foreign body.
+The retained material in the uterus can harbor bacterial flora from the vagina or intestinal tract, promoting infection.

-• Endometriosis: It is a condition in which non-neoplastic endometrial glands or stroma are present outside the endometrial cavity.
-It can occur anywhere, but the most common sites are the ovary, pelvis, and peritoneum.
-In the ovary, it appears as an endometrioma (Blood-filled chocolate cyst).
-Evidence suggests that it is due to the retrograde flow of menstrual blood.[11]
-On the ultrasonogram, it appears as a homogenous echotexture and hypoechoic.
-Medical treatment includes NSAIDs, gonadotropin-releasing hormones, progestin therapy, and aromatase inhibitors.
-If the patient is having difficulty in conceiving, then surgery to remove the endometriosis implants while preserving the uterus and ovaries may increase the chances of success.
+Endometriosis occurs when nonneoplastic endometrial glands or stroma are found outside the endometrial cavity.
+The most common locations are the ovaries, pelvis, and peritoneum.
+An endometrioma can form in the ovaries, often described as a blood-filled "chocolate cyst."
+Evidence suggests retrograde menstruation as the likely cause of this condition.[15]
+On ultrasound, endometriosis appears as a homogeneous echotexture with hypoechoic areas.
+Medical treatments include nonsteroidal anti-inflammatory drugs, gonadotropin-releasing hormones, progestin therapy, and aromatase inhibitors.
+In cases where infertility is an issue, surgery to remove endometriosis implants while preserving the uterus and ovaries may improve the chances of conception.

-Uterine cancer is the most common gynecologic cancer in developed countries and is associated with excess estrogen.
-Exogenous sources of estrogen include tamoxifen use or unopposed estrogen replacement therapy.
-Tamoxifen increases endometrial cancer risk due to its ability to stimulate the estrogen receptors found in the endometrium.
-Endogenous sources of estrogen include polycystic ovary syndrome, obesity, and estrogen-secreting tumors such as granulosa cell tumors.
-The majority of women with endometrial cancer present with abnormal vaginal bleeding or postmenopausal vaginal bleeding.
-Less commonly, they may present with abdominal pain, change in bowel habits, weight loss, and bloat.
+Uterine cancer is the most common gynecologic cancer in developed countries and is strongly associated with excess estrogen.[16]
+Exogenous sources of estrogen, such as tamoxifen use or unopposed estrogen replacement therapy, contribute to an increased risk.
+Tamoxifen acts as an estrogen antagonist in breast tissue but also stimulates estrogen receptors in the endometrium, thereby raising the risk of endometrial cancer.
+Endogenous sources of estrogen include conditions such as polycystic ovary syndrome, obesity, and estrogen-secreting tumors, such as granulosa cell tumors.
+The majority of women with endometrial cancer present with abnormal vaginal bleeding, especially postmenopausal bleeding.
+Less frequently, patients may experience abdominal pain, changes in bowel habits, weight loss, and bloating.

 Media